opxarch/Qin/README.md

 2. Effectors:
 * (1). amplifier:     Amplifier with adjustable Gain.
 * (2). adsr:          Amplitude envelope modulator, 5-sections: Attack, Decay, Sustain, Release.
-* (3). filter:        Filter based on butterworth algorithm, supported Low-pass, High-pass, Band-pass and Band-trap.
+* (3). filter:        An IIR Filter, which based on the butterworth model, supported Low-pass, High-pass, Band-pass and Band-trap.
 * (4). delay:         Delay effect with adjustable Feedback and Gain.
 * (5). inverter:      Invert the L/R channel waves or phases.